xmas-ar/xNMS/docs/source/advanced/cli_commands.md

 ## Refresh Network Configuration Data

-The Network Configuration data can be gathered and then stored in a central location, namely the git repository. eNMS can be used to fetch the Network Configuration from git and have it stored locally in `network_data/`
+The Network Configuration data can be gathered and then stored in a central location, namely the git repository. xNMS can be used to fetch the Network Configuration from git and have it stored locally in `network_data/`

 General syntax: